 In the first half of the twentieth century, we experienced two devastating World Wars, but from 1945 to the present, we have enjoyed an unprecedentedly long peace in world history.
-Although many Japanese lives were lost, the two atomic bombs ended the Second World War.
-Even though there has been the Korean War, the Vietnam War, the Gulf War, the 'War on Terror' in Afghanistan and Iraq, and crises such as the 1961 Cuban Missile Crisis, the world as a whole has been stable for a long period.
-This is in large part due to the US contribution towards the establishment of liberal international order, and Dr. Kissinger's role in the process has been substantial.
+Although many lives were lost, the two atomic bombs ended the Second World War.
+Since then, there has been the Korean War, the Vietnam War, the Gulf War, the 'War on Terror' in Afghanistan and the war in Iraq, as well as crises such as the 1961 Cuban Missile Crisis, but the world as a whole has been stable for a long period.
+This is in large part due to the U.S. contribution towards the establishment of a liberal international order, and Dr. Kissinger's role in the process is noteworthy.

-In the Second World War, having fought side-by-side with the Soviet Union against Nazi Germany, the United States and Western allies had delusion about the Soviet Union.
-But when the war ended, the Soviet Union began communist expansion and played a decisive role in North Korea's invasion of South Korea by providing tanks and various armaments to North Korea.
+In the Second World War, having fought side-by-side with the Soviet Union against Nazi Germany, the United States and Western allies had a delusion about the Soviet Union.
+But when the war ended, the Soviet Union began its communist expansion and played a decisive role in North Korea's invasion of South Korea by providing tanks and various armaments to North Korea.
 As a result, the West recognized the nature of the Soviet Union and the Cold War was set in swift motion.

 In the early years of the Cold War, there were serious tensions between the Communist bloc and liberal democracies.
-Although a balance of terror was achieved through the nuclear forces amassed by the two sides in the late 1960s, the United States and Soviet Union realized the danger of major conflict which could be caused by excessive arms race and proxy wars around the world.
+Although a balance of terror was achieved through the nuclear forces amassed by the two sides in the late 1960s, the United States and Soviet Union realized the danger of major conflict which could be caused by an excessive arms race and proxy wars around the world.
 The United States and Soviet Union began to adopt a strategy of coexistence.

-This was the birth of 'Détente', which meant 'easing tension' or 'rest.'
+This was the birth of 'détente', which meant 'easing tension' or 'rest.'
 With détente beginning in the late 1960s, a major clash between the United States and Soviet Union did not occur.
-Dr. Kissinger helped President Nixon by mapping out and implementing Détente.
-Under Détente, the United States and Soviet Union were able to achieve arms control like the Strategic Arms Limitation Talks (SALT).
+Dr. Kissinger helped President Richard Nixon by mapping out and implementing détente.
+Under détente, the United States and Soviet Union were able to achieve arms control like the Strategic Arms Limitation Talks (SALT).
 This began with the understanding that nuclear competition between the United States and Soviet Union would lead to mutual annihilation.
-The Reagan-Gorbachev joint summit statement in 1985 confirmed that "nuclear war cannot be won and must never be fought."
+The Ronald Reagan-Mikhail Gorbachev joint summit statement in 1985 confirmed that "nuclear war cannot be won and must never be fought."